geo200cn/geo200cn.github.io/hw_guidelines.md

 <br>

 If it has a problem knitting, R will stop at the chunk that contains the problem.
 You can determine the offending place in your R Markdown file two ways.
 First, in the R Markdown tab in  the bottom left window, if you click on "Output" located at the top right corner of this window, you will see the R Markdown progress window, the error in red, and where R Markdown stopped.
-Carefully read the description of the error, which will contain the R code chunk name and sometimes the lines containing the problem in your R Mardown file.
+Carefully read the description of the error, which will contain the R code chunk name and sometimes the lines containing the problem in your R Markdown file.
 This is where it is useful for naming your chunks.
 You can go to your offending chunk and see what may be the problem.
 For example, the figure below shows knitting was stopped because the object *xyz* was not created in the R Markdown file.
 You can go to the chunk named *q2chunk2* to remedy the issue.

 <br>